What to expect at your first meeting with a divorce solicitor

 • Are you and your spouse at a point of agreement with regards to your divorce?

-• Have you already considered, or ruled out mediation?
+• Have you already considered, or ruled out non-court dispute resolution methods, such as mediation?

 Consider how your divorce will impact upon your children